 COBRA Service Provider means a provider of COBRA administrative services retained by Humana or the employer to provide specific COBRA administrative services.

-Coinsurance means the shared financial responsibility for covered expenses between the covered person and this Plan, expressed as a percentage.
+Coinsurance means amount expressed as a percentage of the covered expense that you must pay.
+The percentage of the covered expense this Plan pays is expressed in the “Schedule of Benefits” sections.

 Complications of pregnancy means: